What is BWA

 There are already templates for many BWA questions, such as the one from the Federal Ministry for Economic Affairs and Energy.
 The form shows a template that can be used to draw up monthly or annual comparisons, for example.

-These questions are already integrated in systems such as SAP Business One.
-Business analyses and period comparisons are easily queried directly in the system; business units, projects, products, etc. can be evaluated individually and filtered according to certain aspects.
-The big advantage: in contrast to a "simple" BWA, relevant results can be called up at any time, as the current figures naturally influence the results again and again.
-It also makes sense to create an annual analysis for long-term developments.
-However, short-term analyses can have a significant influence on the management of the company.
-This allows managing directors to react in good time and take countermeasures or provide support where necessary.
+These questions are already integrated into systems such as SAP Business One.
+This makes it simple to query business analyses and period comparisons directly within the system, allowing for individual evaluation and filtering of branches, projects, products, etc. according to specific aspects.
+The great advantage: Unlike a „simple“ BWA (Business Warehouse Analysis), relevant results can be accessed at any time, as current figures naturally influence the results repeatedly.
+While it also makes sense to create an annual analysis for long-term developments, shorter-term analyses can significantly influence company management.
+This allows managing directors to react promptly and counteract or support where appropriate.